Arequipa: Etymology

+An etymology supported by linguist Rodolfo Cerrón-Palomino, already proposed by the 18th-century anthropologist Ernst Middendorf, about the possible origin of the city's name comes from the Aymara phrase ari qhipa, where ari is "peak, mountain top" and qhipa "behind", altogether translating to "(place) behind the peak", referring to the nearby volcano Misti.

 A local tradition states that Sapa Inca Mayta Cápac received a petition from his subjects to reach the valley of the River Chili.
 They asked him for permission to stay in the region as they were impressed by the beauty of the landscape and the mild climate.
-The Inca answered "Ari qhipay" (Quechua: "Yes, stay").
+The Inca answered in Quechua ⟨Are quipay⟩ "Ari, qhipay" ("Yes, stay").
 However, another similar tale states that when the first Europeans arrived to the valley, they pointed at the ground and asked for the name of the land.
-The local chief, not understanding the question, assumed they were asking for permission to sit down and gave an affirmation, which sounded like "Arequipa".
+The local chief, not understanding the question, assumed they were asking for permission to sit down and gave the aforementioned affirmation, which sounded to the Spanish like "Arequipa".

-Chroniclers Blas Valera and Inca Garcilaso de la Vega suggested that the name of the city came from an ancient Aymara phrase, "ari qquepan", supposedly meaning "trumpet sound", in reference to the sound produced from blowing into an empty conch-like seashell.
+Chroniclers Blas Valera and Inca Garcilaso de la Vega suggest that the name of the city comes from an ancient Aymara phrase ⟨ari qquepan⟩ "ari q'ipa", supposedly meaning "sonorous trumpet", but in actuality something closer to "new conch trumpet", in reference to the sound produced from blowing into an empty conch-like seashell.

-Another possible origin of the city's name comes from the Aymara phrase "qhipaya ari" or "Ari qipa" (from 'ari': acute, sharp or pointed; and 'qhipaya': behind), which translates to "behind the peak", referring to the nearby volcano, Misti.